 There is almost certainly no life coach who would not benefit from authoring a book.
 Books are one of the most popular media for ingesting life development advice, and they’re also ideal for providing a thorough overview of your origins, qualifications, philosophy, and core lessons.

-If you write a book that assists individuals in solving difficulties like those highly discussed topics in leadership books on practical guidance on navigating conflict and handling onerous conversations you will quickly distinguish yourself from all of the new instructors and become an expert with a far greater reach.
+If you write a book that assists individuals in solving difficulties like those highly discussed topics in leadership books on practical guidance on handling conflict and handling onerous conversations, you will quickly distinguish yourself from all of the new instructors and become an expert with a far greater reach.

-And the book will also serve as an effective life coach marketing tool, attracting only the most qualified individuals for your coaching program who read your book and found it helpful and aligned with their values.
+The book will also serve as an effective life coach marketing campaign format, attracting only the most qualified individuals for your coaching program who read your book and found it helpful and aligned with their values.

 You should have a business page if you want to tackle Facebook.
 However, organic traffic is relatively low on business pages, so it may not be the only tool you can use.
 Facebook pages are practical when you want to start running paid ads for your coaching business, but groups are where it’s at!

 Create an incentive for people to join your Facebook group to help it expand organically.
-A 14-days free trial of RecurPost can help everyone who signs up!
+A 14-day free trial of RecurPost can help everyone who signs up!

 If you’ve used Twitter before, you’ll know that the key to solid engagement is to tweet frequently and consistently.